From lesser known gems to the weird and wonderful, sink your teeth into a whole new realm of local cuisine.

 What it is: The soft, meaty part of the reptile that is considered a delicacy in some Chinese restaurants.
 Like turtles, crocodile meat is also lauded for its low saturated fat and cholesterol content.
 Before you ask, there are crocodile breeding farms in Singapore that ensure ethical supply of the meat as well.

-Where you can find it: Imperial Restaurant, multiple locations including Four Points by Sheraton Singapore, Riverview and Great World City; Very Lucky Turtle Soup, Berseh Food Centre, 166 Jalan Berseh, Singapore 208877
+Where you can find it: Imperial Restaurant, multiple locations including Great World and Ion Orchard; Very Lucky Turtle Soup, #02-38/49, Berseh Food Centre, 166 Jalan Berseh, Singapore 208877

 What it is: A tonic made using bird’s nest, constructed naturally from the dried and hardened saliva of birds.
 Yum.
 Before you gag, take note that this sought-after TCM tonic is said to help promote overall immunity, enhance complexion, and even improve sexual performance.
 Want another round?